 \section{Related Work}

 Previous work on question generation can be categorized into two types : rule-based methods and neural network-based methods.
 The work in this paper belongs to the latter category.
 Traditional rule-based approaches involve the manual formulation of templates to generate questions and further refinement of the generated questions using features based on semantic information \cite{lindberg2013generating, heilman2010good}, ontologies \cite{labutov2015deep}, argument structures \cite{chali2015towards}, etc.

-Recently, works on question generation have drifted towards neural-based approaches.
-These approaches typically involve end-to-end supervised learning to generate questions. \citet{learning-to-ask} proposed sequence-to-sequence learning for question generation from text passages. \citet{zhou2017neural} utilized the answer-position, and linguistic features such as named entity recognition (NER) and parts of speech (POS) information to further improve the QG performance as the model is aware that for which answer a question need to be generated.
-In the work of \citet{wang2016multi} a multi-perspective context matching algorithm is employed. \citet{harrison2018neural} use a set of rich linguistic features along with a NQG model. \cite{context-multi-perspective-qg} used the matching algorithm proposed by \cite{wang2016multi} to compute the similarity between the target answer and the passage for collecting relevant contextual information under the different perspective, so that contextual information can be better considered by the encoder.
-More recently, \citet{kim2018improving} has claimed to improve the performance of QG model by replacing the target answer in the original passage with a special tokens.
-Other NQG models, include \cite{para-level-max-out-qg,ans-focused-qg,gao2018difficulty} which generate questions mainly from SQuAD and MS MARCO datasets.
+Recently, work on question generation has drifted towards neural-based approaches.
+These approaches typically involve end-to-end supervised learning to generate questions. \citet{learning-to-ask} proposed sequence-to-sequence learning for question generation from text passages. \citet{zhou2017neural} utilized the answer-position, and linguistic features such as named entity recognition (NER) and parts of speech (POS) information to further improve the QG performance as the model is aware of which answer a question needs to be generated.
+In the work of \citet{wang2016multi} a multi-perspective context matching algorithm is employed. \citet{harrison2018neural} use a set of rich linguistic features along with an NQG model. \cite{context-multi-perspective-qg} used the matching algorithm proposed by \cite{wang2016multi} to compute the similarity between the target answer and the passage for collecting relevant contextual information under the different perspectives, so that contextual information can be better considered by the encoder.
+More recently, \citet{kim2018improving} has claimed to improve the performance of the QG model by replacing the target answer in the original passage with special tokens.
+Other NQG models include \cite{para-level-max-out-qg,ans-focused-qg,gao2018difficulty}, which generate questions mainly from the SQuAD and MS MARCO datasets.
 There is another line of research \cite{bahri2024consumer,yadav2021nlm,yadav2021reinforcement,yadav2022chq,yadav2022question,yadav2022towards,yadav2023towards} in which the question is generated as the summary of the long-form question with the goal of providing an accurate answer \cite{zhao2024heterogeneous,chaturvedi2024aspect,naik2024no,agarwal2025overview,bhattacharya2022lchqa}.